wur-bioinformatics/introduction-to-bioinformatics/week5.md

 >
 > (chiefly biology) Forms nouns meaning “a study of the totality of something”.

-This chapter discusses what we call -omics measurements: genomics, transcriptomics (gene expression), proteomics and metabolomics.
+This chapter discusses what we call omics measurements: genomics, transcriptomics (gene expression), proteomics and metabolomics.
 Omics technologies measure the presence, levels and/or interactions of different types of molecules in the cell, all molecules at once (see {numref}`w5f0`).